keystonejs/keystone/docs/guides/performance.md

-_(Note: you do not need the `DUMP_SCHEMA` environment variable when starting the server - it is only used for exporting an updated schema and should not be set when trying to start the Keystone GraphQL API)_
+_(Note: you do not need the `DUMP_SCHEMA` environment variable when starting the server - it is only used for exporting an updated schema and should not be set when trying to start the KeystoneJS GraphQL API)_

 Apollo Server will read the `ENGINE_API_KEY` env var and start sending graphQL stats to Apollo Engine.